 An auto defects lawyer like Prosper Shaked can help investigate your case, hire experts to examine your seatbelt, and compare your case to other successful cases.
 If there is precedent for injuries and seatbelt failures like yours, it may be possible to file a case against the auto manufacturer.
 Even if your case involves a new or rare defect, you may still be able to claim compensation for your injuries.

 A court can order the auto manufacturer to pay you monetary damages to compensate you for the effects of the seatbelt’s defect.
 This means they can be made to cover medical expenses you paid to treat your injuries, lost wages if you had to miss work, and any pain and suffering you face.
 Since there may be another driver responsible for the car crash, the auto manufacturer may only be responsible for the increased injuries you suffered because the seatbelt failed.
 The other driver may still be partly liable for causing the accident in the first place.

 Call Our Miami Seat Belt Defect Lawyer Today

 If you or a loved one was injured because of a defective seatbelt, or if you lost a loved one to a crash because of their defective seatbelt, take your case to a personal injury lawyer.
 Miami seatbelt defect lawyer Prosper Shaked represents victims of defective seatbelt injuries in Miami and throughout South Florida.
-For a free consultation on your case, contact The Law Offices of Prosper Shaked today at (305) 694-2676.
+For a free consultation on your case, contact Prosper Shaked Accident Injury Attorneys PA today at (305) 694-2676.